 The Center for Creativity and the Arts

-Professor Delappe will be completing a project titled Drone: A Participatory Memorial during his residency at Fresno State.
-The planned artwork is a life-sized replica of a General Atomics MQ-1 Unmanned Aerial Vehicle which will be featured on the West Lawn of the Conley Art Building.
-This installation is a collaborative process involving students and local community volunteers.
-Upon completion of the sculpture, the names of civilian casualties will be read aloud and inscribed on the sculpture in a public act of remembrance.
+For the entire academic year, the CCA team has been working tirelessly to bring artist-in-residence Joseph Delappe to Fresno State.
+During his residency, he completed a sculpture titled Drone: A Participatory Memorial which is featured on the West Lawn of the Conley Art Building.
+The artwork is a life-sized replica of a General-Atomics MQ-1 Unmanned Aerial Vehicle.
+This installation was a collaborative process involving students and local community volunteers.
+We would like to give a special thank you to our two student interns Josephine Gildersleeve and Roe Borunda who worked closely with Delappe throughout his time at Fresno State.
+Upon completion of the sculpture, the names of civilian casualties were read aloud and inscribed on the sculpture in a public act of remembrance.

 Professor Delappe’s sculpture will be featured at Fresno State until the end of May.

 Again we would like to extend our gratitude to all of those who worked closely with CCA this year.
 To the students who attended our events to the dedicated staff who helped bring everything together this year was made possible due to all of you.